 Another species of salmon that benefits from being line-caught is keta salmon.
 Most keta salmon are caught in nets as they approach streams and the end of their lives with poor meat quality, making them eventually sold in lower-end markets.
 In contrast, our Alaska Gold wild keta salmon are caught on hook and line and by definition they are actively feeding and at the peak of their quality.
 The difference in being line-caught cannot be underestimated.
 Our Alaska Gold keta salmon are very mild, moist, and delicious, and can be used in a variety of recipes, like this Keta Salmon Curry with Lemongrass and Galanga Recipe or this Sweet Chili Keta Salmon recipe.
 One of the best ways to enjoy keta salmon is slow-grilled with teriyaki sauce.
 A blackening seasoning or creamy sauces like those used for a Halibut Olympia recipe also work really well with keta salmon.

 Sockeye salmon is one of the more numerous Alaskan salmon.
 They are prized for their deep red color, firm texture and robust flavor.
 They are plankton eaters and do not usually take hooks, so they are rarely caught on hook and line.
 From time to time we offer the rare line-caught sockeye salmon we catch for sale on the Alaska Gold website.
 This is a really, really special item, as less than 1/100th of 1% of sockeye salmon available in stores are caught on hook and line and benefit from both the care given to each fish that is typical for a line-caught salmon and also being caught in a state of active feeding.
+These line-caught sockeye salmon will be milder in flavor than net-caught salmon.
+There should none of the fishy flavor that you might get with net-caught sockeye salmon, but still bold in pleasant red salmon flavor.
 Sockeye salmon, because of their bold flavor, can hold their own with super-flavorful spices and sauces.

 Lastly, there are pink salmon.
 Pink salmon, with light color and tender texture, when handled well, are a great option for canning and smoking.